CSc-71010-Spring-2025/WALA-Quick-Start-Starter-Code/README.md

 ### Ensure Java is Installed

 1. Check that you have java installed.
 On the command line, run: `java -version`.
-You should get something like:
+You should get something like (note that the version may not match):
     ```
     openjdk version "11.0.16" 2022-07-19
     OpenJDK Runtime Environment (build 11.0.16+8-post-Ubuntu-0ubuntu1)
     OpenJDK 64-Bit Server VM (build 11.0.16+8-post-Ubuntu-0ubuntu1, mixed mode, sharing)
     ```
-1. Also make sure that you have the java compiler by running: `javac -version` and getting something like this:
+1. Also make sure that you have the java compiler by running: `javac -version` and getting something like this (note that the version may not match):
     ```
     javac 11.0.16
     ```